back to all blogsSee all blog posts

 1) MCP Server feature used ISO-8859-1 and did not handle non-Latin characters

-• Non-ASCII characters are now encoded correctly using UTF-8.
+• MCP requests and responses are now encoded correctly using UTF-8.

 2) Fix asynchronous MCP Tool error handling

-• Previously, when an asynchronous tool returned a failed completion stage, the system did not verify if the exception was a business or technical error.
-This oversight resulted in all failures being reported as internal errors.
+• Previously, when an asynchronous tool returned a failed completion stage, the system did not verify whether the exception was a business or technical error.
+This resulted in all failures being reported as internal errors.

 • The system now differentiates between exception types.
-This categorization ensures that business errors are returned to the client, while technical errors are directed to the technical team for resolution.
+This categorization ensures that business errors are returned to the client, while technical errors are reported in the Liberty server log.

 displayCustomizedExceptionText property